What does the Life Insurance Code of Practice mean for you?

-- We will provide additional support if you have difficulty with the process of buying insurance or making a claim.
+3. We will offer extra support if you have trouble with the process of buying insurance or claiming.

-- When you make a claim, we will explain the claim process to you and keep you informed about our progress in making a decision on your claim.
+5. When you make a claim, we will explain the process and keep you informed about our progress assessing it.

-- If we deny your claim, we will explain the reasons in writing and let you know the next steps if you disagree with our decision.
+7. If we decline your claim, we will explain why in writing and let you know what to do if you disagree.

-- We will restrict the use of investigators and surveillance, to ensure your legitimate right to privacy.
+8. We will restrict the use of investigators and Surveillance to preserve your right to privacy.

-- The independent Code Compliance Committee will monitor our compliance with the Code.
+9. The independent Life Code Compliance Committee (Life CCC) will monitor our compliance with the Life Code.